Visitors Online: Total Today:

 Back to PowAbeam antennas:

-We have a lot of designs here, Dereks finalised 2 truly awesome designs - a 35 ele for 432 the WS734115 and for 1296 the SQM70UC both of which i suspect the new benchmarks in their respective classes.
-You might have noticed ZL3RC recently secured the 1296 EME dx record using a box of SCQM60UCs !
+We have a lot of designs here, including 3 truly awesome designs – the WAXXX10S for 144, a 34 ele for 432 the WS734115 and for 1296 the SQM70UC all in a class of their own.
+You might have noticed ZL3RC recently secured the 1296 EME dx record using a box of SCQM60UC!
 Our most recent key designs are linked via the header page light blue right hand side menu.
 Raising the elements above the beam using paraclips enable theory to be replicated into the real world. what little boom effect remains shifts the performance curve to allow rock solid stability during the most inclement of weather.

 What is the PowAbeam USP? – we have four...